zumasys/docs/site/docs/jbase/dynamic-objects/method-$inherit()---object-inheritance/README.md

 **Original ID:** 507456
 **Internal:** No

-**Object inheritance**is a mechanism that allows an instance of a class to inherit all of the properties and methods of the classes of other object instances.
+**Object inheritance** is a mechanism that allows an instance of a class to inherit all of the properties and methods of the classes of other object instances.
 Object inheritance is [recursive](./../dynamic-objects-inheritance) in the same way as [Class inheritance](./../method-$inherit%28%29---class-inheritance).

-An example will make this clearer.-
+An example will make this clearer:

 Here we have 3 classes: **Vehicle**, **Engine,** **Body**: